cemsbv/pygef/README.md

 ## UnitTest

-Test the software with th use of coverage:
+Test the software with the use of coverage:

 ```bash
 python -m pip install --upgrade pip setuptools